Superbase (database): Reception

-Shay Addams Ahoy! in 1984 stated that Superbase had "numerous advanced features seldom seen in a database manager for the C-64", including the database programming language.
+Shay Addams of Ahoy! in 1984 stated that Superbase had "numerous advanced features seldom seen in a database manager for the C-64", including the database programming language.
 It concluded that "anyone planning on harnessing the C-64 in an office or business environment can't go wrong with SuperBase".
 "I found little to dislike in Superbase 2", Richard O. Mann of Compute! wrote in 1992.
 He said that the software used the Windows UI well; despite wishing for better documentation, Mann concluded that "the program is a good example of what Windows applications are all about".